killerwhile/kafka-assignment-optimizer/README.md

 ]}
 ```

-(I did just re-format and sort the json output for sake of clarity).
+_(I did just re-format and sort the json output for sake of clarity)._

 If you compare partition by partition, you can see a **lot** of changes in the partition assignment.
-When computing the diff manually, we could simply change the assignment of partition `1`, like
+That's rather unfortunate, since computing the diff manually,
+we could simply change the assignment of partition `1`, like:

 ```
     {"topic":"x.y.z.t","partition":1,"replicas":[8,1]},